Xilinx/Vivado-Design-Tutorials/Device_Architecture_Tutorials/Versal/PCB_Design/External_Memory_Pre_Planning_EMPP/README.md

 ## Dynamic Assessment

 The **Dynamic Assessment** tab contains the interactive portion of the tool where a specific amount of interfaces can be entered as well as a list of devices that can accommodate them all.
-This tab also contains a placement routine which can be run to approximate how each selected interface will be placed in the device.
+This tab also contains a placement routine, which can be run to approximate how each selected interface is placed in the device.

 ![Dynamic Assessment](images/dynamic_assessment.png)